Living in harmony with the Mono Basin

 —Thomas C. Fletcher, Paiute, Prospector, Pioneer

-Before the first European Americans set eyes on the Mono Basin, a small group of people calling themselves Kutzadika'a inhabited the Mono Lake region.
-The name Kutzadika'a roughly translated means "fly eaters."
+Before the first European Americans set eyes on the Mono Basin, a group of people known as Kutzadika'a inhabited the Mono Lake region.
+The name Kutzadika'a, roughly translated, means "fly eaters."
 About 200 people spent most of the year in the Mono Basin following the annual cycle of food gathering.

 KUTZADIKA'A or MONO?

-The origin of the word Mono (pronounced "mow-no," not "mah-no," the Greek word for one) is uncertain.
+The origin of the word Mono (pronounced "MOW-no," not "MAH-no") is uncertain.
 The most accepted theory is that Mono is a Yokut word for "fly eater."
 The Yokut people are native to the western Sierra Nevada slopes above present-day Fresno, some 200 miles from the Mono Basin.
 How did the word Mono travel to this region?
 Perhaps the word was first used to describe the Southern Paiute in the Owens Valley who also harvested alkali fly pupae.
 The Kutzadika'a people do not have Mono in their language and history does not offer a clear explanation of its origin.

 CIRCLE OF THE SEASONS